 "Because most housing in the city is considered to be “historic monuments,” expats often find apartments small and dated.
 There’s a lot of variation from run-down to luxurious renovations."
 Harini and Eric rate Amsterdam's housing in this expat interview.

 "The rate of housing is limited.
-There is a shortage and quite scary.
+There is a shortage and it's quite scary.
 It's very crowded here.
 My suggestion is to use a realtor, have a lot of funds because it isn't cheap and to give more than three months time for the search.
 I was in the same boat for a few months but you must hustle to get something.
 The homes here are quite modern but you must worry about some homes near canals as there may be foundation issues."
 Read our interview with Monique for tips into securing a home in Amsterdam.

 Are you an expat living in Amsterdam?